banderson623/advent-of-code-2023/README.md

 This will be challenging with swift.
 I am goig to have to learn how to do string manipulation much better.

-Okay so I got some basic competency with split and sort and iterate through strings... but i got totally stumpted on how to do Regex with swift (especially backreference )
+Step 1: Okay so I got some basic competency with split and sort and iterate through strings... but i got totally stumpted on how to do Regex with swift (especially backreference )

 ```swift
 let sortedCards = self.cards.sorted().map{ String($0) }.joined()